api-platform/docs/api-bundle/operations.md

         tags:      [ { name: "api.resource" } ]
 ```

-However, in the following example items operations will still be automatically registered.
+However, in the following example item operations will still be automatically registered.
 To disable them, call `initItemOperations`
 with an empty array as first parameter:

 ```yaml